Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 Connect modal pop-up to a live database to capture new user details.

 Add a sign in function / button with validation to check whether users are current members.

-Add functionality to restrict non members from selecting plans.

 Add functionality to allow plans to be ordered.
 (Order Button to be added).